lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

 >**Primary Analyses**

->Analyzing our proposed mediation model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
-Following recommendations by Little et al. [@little_parcel_2002; @little_why_2013], each latent variable was represented by three parcels.
+>Analyzing our proposed multiple mediator model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
+Given that different researchers recommend somewhat differing thresholds to determine the adequacy of fit, We used the following as evidence of good fit: comparative fit indix (CFI) $\geq 0.95$, root-mean-square error of approximation (RMSEA) $\leq 0.06$, and the standard root-mean-square residual (SRMR) $\leq 0.08$.
+To establish aceptable fit, we used CFI $\geq 0.90$, RMSEA $\leq 0.10$, and SRMR $\leq 0.10$ [@weston_brief_2006].

+>We evaluated the measurement model by following recommendations by Little et al. [@little_parcel_2002; @little_why_2013].
+Specificaly, each latent variable was represented by three parcels.
 Parcels were created by randomly assigning scale items to the parcels and then calculating the mean, if at least 65% of the items were non-missing.
 Factor loadings were all strong, statistically significant, and properly valenced.
 Global fit statistics were within acceptable thresholds ($\chi^2(24) = 15.965, p = 0.889, CFI = 1.000, RMSEA = 0.000, 90CI[0.000,	 0.031], SRMR =  0.017$).
 Thus, we proceeded to testing the structural model.

 Table 1